-Well Water Pumps in Butler County, PA
+Well Water Pumps in Butler, PA

 Our licensed master plumbers here at Kennihan Plumbing & Heating, Inc. have performed plumbing services for the residents of the Northern Allegheny and Butler Counties since 1969, including well water pump installation, repair, and replacement.
 Whether it’s a first-time installation, you need a new pump, or if you need to have your well dug lower, you can count on us to get the job done right.
-Contact our team to learn more about our well water pump services in Butler County and the surrounding area.
+Contact our team to learn more about our well water pump services in Butler, PA and the surrounding area.

 Installing the Right Water Well Pump for Your Home